kaka-ruto/portfolio/src/content/contact/index.md

 I'm game!

-If you just want to say hi, feel free.
+Or if you just want to say hi, feel free.
 My inbox is open! :)

 '#positivityalltheway